Climate change and carbon management

 - Converting all light fixtures to LED technology to reduce electricity usage

-EIA is a member of the international Airport Carbon Accreditation program and has twice received level 1 certification.
-This means EIA has mapped and studied its carbon emissions to help determine future priorities for action.
+- YEG is a member of the international Airport Carbon Accreditation program and has twice received level 1 certification.
+This means YEG has mapped and studied its carbon emissions to help determine future priorities for action.